 National Coalition Building Institute (NCBI)

 In early 2007, the UAA Faculty Senate Diversity Committee and the Center for Advancing Faculty Excellence (CAFÉ) worked collaboratively to devise a plan to create a Diversity Team at UAA in an effort to create an inclusive and supportive campus environment.
 Working with the National Coalition Building Institute was part of the charge for the creation of a long-range action plan for the institution.
-This effort became the catalyst for several training efforts and the establishment of our UAA NCBI Campus Affiliate in January 2008 (following our first "Train-the-Trainer" session).
+This effort became the catalyst for several training efforts and the establishment of UAA's NCBI Campus Affiliate in January 2008 (following our first "Train-the-Trainer" session).